halcy/Mastodon.py/README.rst

 Mastodon.py
 ===========
 Python wrapper for the Mastodon ( https://github.com/mastodon/mastodon/ ) API.
-Feature complete for public API as of Mastodon version 3.0.1 and easy to get started with:
+Feature complete for public API as of Mastodon version 3.0.1 (pypi) / 3.3.0 (current master) and easy to get started with:

 .. code-block:: python